 As well as increasing their levels of confidence and self-esteem, participants gained a clear focus and direction which helped them to develop ideas for a start-up business.
 One participant said she had “Learnt more about setting up and running my own business and the pros and cons of being self-employed”.

 Enterprise Junction, in association with The People’s Postcode were intending to roll out the scheme across East Sussex with particular emphasis on working with young people not in education, employment or training but unfortunately the programme was halted at the end of March due to Covid-19.
 Like many charities, Enterprise Junction faced an uncertain future as the longer term impact of the pandemic started to become more apparent.
 Luckily for them, The People’s Postcode showed remarkable perspicacity when, towards the end of May, they informed grant holders that any funds that remained unspent from their original grants could be “unrestricted” and used for whatever was needed most.

-Benna McCartney, director of Enterprise Junction said, “The forward thinking and generosity of The Postcode Lottery has been a lifeline to small charities like ourselves.
+Benna McCartney, business coach said, “The forward thinking and generosity of The Postcode Lottery has been a lifeline to small charities like ourselves.
 Thanks to them we have been able to retain key members of staff and develop new ways of delivering our programmes that will benefit future participants”.

 A new way to empower young people into work

 Sussex-based charity, Enterprise Junction, is launching a new training programme across East Sussex in January 2020, to support young people between the ages of 16 to 25 with a life-changing opportunity to start their own business or to develop the skills and experience they need to move into employment.